-Each well would take between 25 to 50 days to drill depending on whether the well is viable and will be developed for production.
-Each P&A well would take approximately 15 days.
-The entire drilling program may take up to three years, depending on number of wells.
+Each well would take between 30 to 40 days to drill depending on whether the well is viable and will be developed for production.
+Each P&A well would take approximately 15 to 20 days.

-The final scope of activities, including number of wells, and the timing of activities will be subject to final investment decision, regulatory approvals, and the availability of the drilling rig after it completes programs of works for other companies.
+The timing of activities will be subject to final approvals, the availability of the drilling rig after it completes programs of works for other companies and weather conditions.
 Beach will provide a detailed activity schedule prior to commencement.

 The OGV Project includes both the Otway and Bass offshore basins.
-In the Otway Basin two wells would be P&A and up to six wells would be drilled.
+In the Otway Basin two legacy wells would be P&A and up to five wells would be drilled.

 Drilling program